floydhub/floyd-docs/docs/guides/serving.md

 You can use FloydHub to deploy your trained models as REST APIs with a single command: `floyd run --mode serve`.

-!!! important
-	Note that this feature is in *preview mode* and *is not production ready* yet.
-	Contact us at [support@floydhub.com](mailto:support@floydhub.com) for production ready serving support (in closed beta).

 The `floyd run` command has a [serve mode](../commands/run.md#serve).
 Executing `floyd run --mode serve` from your terminal starts a Flask web server on FloydHub's servers and returns a REST endpoint that you can query.

 In order to serve your model, you need to provide an `app.py` file (Flask application) which handles the incoming request and executes all the steps necessary to evaluate the model.
 Below is the scaffold for the `app.py` file.
 You can also view a complete example [here](https://github.com/floydhub/fast-style-transfer/blob/master/app.py):